troii/Rudeltippen/README.md

 ### Step 1

-Download the [latest release of Rudeltippen][14] and unzip to your INSTLLATIONFOLDER
+Download the [latest release of Rudeltippen][14] (the binary release, not the source code) and unzip it to your INSTLLATIONFOLDER

 ### Step 2